polinau25/FinancialAnalysisWithFred/README.md

 ### Skills learned
 1. Exploring Fred economic datasets.
+2. Working with API keys.
-2. Learning Python [Bokeh interactive visualization library](https://bokeh.org/).
-The goal was to try different chart types and features.
+3. Learning Python [Bokeh interactive visualization library](https://bokeh.org/).
+The objective was to explore various chart types and features.

 ### Insights from the data
 We've explored some of the datasets from [Fred](https://fred.stlouisfed.org/).